 Tom is an experienced trial advocate who is not afraid to back his judgment.
 Tom has recently acted in significant, high-value litigation as part of larger legal teams, both at first instance and in the Court of Appeal.
 He also appears in his own right in the High Court and County Court as well as before professional regulatory panels.
-He has extensive experience of trial advocacy, including the cross-examination of a variety of witnesses, and as a sole advocate his opponents frequently include more senior practitioners.
+Tom is a sophisticated negotiator who is frequently instructed to act at mediation and other forms of ADR.
 Tom was appointed as Junior Counsel to the Crown (Attorney General’s B Panel) in June 2016 and is currently instructed by the Secretary of State for Business, Innovation and Skills on a number of signifiant directors disqualification matters.

 Further details of Tom’s practice areas can be found via the links at the bottom of this page.
 Recent highlights include: